 The research of Leslie T. Cooper, M.D., is focused on the evaluation and diagnosis of rare and undiagnosed cardiomyopathies — especially autoimmune variants of myocarditis.
 Most of Dr. Cooper's research involves clinical studies.

 - Giant cell myocarditis.
-When Dr. Cooper began investigating giant cell myocarditis, the disease had a 100 percent rate of death or heart transplantation and a survival rate of less than three months.
-First in a retrospective international registry, and subsequently in a prospective trial, Dr. Cooper established the then-novel and now-standard immunosuppressive regimen that has resulted in the current one-year survival rate of 90 percent.
+When Dr. Cooper began investigating giant cell myocarditis, the disease had a 100% rate of death or heart transplantation and an average survival of less than three months.
+First, in a retrospective international registry and subsequently in a prospective trial, Dr. Cooper established the then-novel and now-standard immunosuppressive regimen that has resulted in the current one-year survival rate of 90%.
 Approximately one-third of patients who are treated with this regimen regain normal cardiac function and have no cardiac symptoms.

 - Myocarditis Foundation.
 Dr. Cooper co-founded the Myocarditis Foundation in 2005.
 The foundation serves approximately 50,000 people every month through its website, social media, conferences and toll-free call line.

 - Myocarditis biobank.
 Dr. Cooper created a biobank of myocarditis tissues including serum, plasma and DNA throughout a 20-year clinical practice at Mayo Clinic.
 Discoveries based on his biobank samples include the role of desmosomal protein disruption in myocarditis-associated arrhythmias; the cross reactivity of antibodies to the S2 fragments of human cardiac myosin with the beta-adrenergic receptors; the role of Fyn kinase in giant cell myocarditis; and the role of Th17/Treg imbalance in persistent systolic dysfunction due to myocarditis.